gunkl/ESP8266-Datalogger/README.md

  * Make sure the DB configuration and locations match the ESP settings.

 **esp8266_datalogger.ino** - Arduino project for the ESP12e-ESP8266 Feather Huzzah board.
- * Hardware: Adafruit Feather Huzzah, LiPo battery, DHT11 sensor
+ * Hardware: Adafruit Feather Huzzah, LiPo battery, BME280 sensor wired for i2c
  * This makes use of the AWS SDK, and you need to create keys.h and keys.cpp within the source of the project containing your credentials (awsKeyID, awsSecKey) in Arduino/libraries/aws-sdk-arduino-esp8266/src/keys.*
  * Make sure the location, DB table name, and settings here for putting data into the DB matches what you